Golden-Research/ADTI-Net/README.md

 ### Dataset Preparation

-M2TDiff is evaluated on the widely used video object detection benchmark, **ImageNet VID**.
+ADTI-Net is evaluated on the widely used video object detection benchmark, **ImageNet VID**.
 To further evaluate its generalization capability, we additionally conduct experiments on **UAVDT**.
 Before training and evaluation, we convert the annotations of both datasets into JSON format using `tools/convert_to_vid_json.py`.

 #### ImageNet VID